mpr1255/2025s1_mlci/week7--hosting/TUTORIAL.md

 2. You'll see "App is updating..."
 3. Wait 30-60 seconds
 4. Refresh your app URL
-5. You should see "Hello World!" at the top
+5. You should see "Alles Gut!" at the top

 That's automatic deployment in action - any git push triggers a redeploy!